Huudle/design.labfusion.ai/docs/index.md

-# Welcome to LabFusion.ai Documentation
+# Welcome to LabXpert.ai Documentation

-LabFusion.ai is a conversational AI system designed to help chemists create, manage, and refine chemical recipes while enforcing safety standards and leveraging organizational knowledge.
+LabXpert.ai is a conversational AI system designed to help chemists create, manage, and refine chemical recipes while enforcing safety standards and leveraging organizational knowledge.

 It enables users to: